MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-jdk-long-term-support.md

 * Azure Cloud Shell
 * Azure DevOps

 For some of the services above, developers may be able to change the JDK distribution and version from the defaults provided.
 Please check the documentation of the service for more information.
-For Azure Compute services such as Azure Virtual Machines, Azure Kubernetes Services (AKS), Azure Container Instances (ACI), Azure Red Hat OpenShift, and Azure App Service Web App for Containers, the choice of the JDK is entirely up to the developer.

 ### Supported Java versions and update schedule